charlenetolentino/mattsnotes/201-main/reading-06.md

 [Home](/README.md) | [Back](/201-main/201TableofContents.md)

+## The Problem Domain

+In the article, the author talks about what a problem domain is and why it is important.
+To program something initially, you need to know what problem you are trying to solve or what questions must be asked.
+Specifics must be talked about between collaborating team members.
+“It is very difficult to solve a problem before you know the question” writes the author.
+If a problem domain is too difficult it is ok to make it easier and narrowing a specific part of the problem.
+Reading this has opened my mind into more what it like to be a Software Developer.
+This is the human aspect of programming that I didn’t know was there and am happy to learn about it.
+___
 ## Objects

 An object is a set of variables and functions grouped together to model something in the real world.
 A variable inside and Object is called a property.
 A function inside an object is a called a method.
 To create an object, you will first need to declare a variable and have it equal curly brackets.
 Then inside the curtly is when you add the properties and methods.
 After creating an object then you can call a method using dot notation.
 The period or dot is known as the member operator.